-Hybrid Work is Coming to Enterprises: 3 Return to Office Stats
+Hybrid Work is Coming to Enterprises

 "Hybrid work is becoming increasingly common as employers and employees alike realize the benefits it offers.
 In fact, a recent study by Owl Labs found that 82% of employees would prefer a hybrid work model, and 67% of employees said they would be more likely to stay with a company that offers hybrid work options. "